Emerald Plaza History

 Richard Lippold, a multi-media artist and one of the great sculptors of the 20th century, was the first ever living artist commissioned for the Metropolitan Museum of Art in New York City.
 His work can also be seen in the Lincoln Center, MetLife Building, Four Seasons Seagram Building, the Graduate Center at Harvard University in Cambridge, MA, the National Air and Space Museum in Washington, DC and in private estate collections of Nelson Rockefeller and Baron Felipe Philippe de Rothschild.

 C.W.
 Kim is perhaps most responsible for bringing Lippold and his sculpture to San Diego.
-The local architect had been pursuing Lippold for more then a decade, having tried unsuccessfully to get the artist to create sculptures for the Kim-designed First National Bank Building and the San Diego Marriott.
+The local architect had been pursuing Lippold for more than a decade, having tried unsuccessfully to get the artist to create sculptures for the Kim-designed First National Bank Building and the San Diego Marriott.

 The sculpture was fabricated on the East Coast and then delivered in pieces for assembly.
 The artwork represents the Emerald Plaza’s contribution to the Center City Development Corporation’s public arts program, which requires developers to devote 1% of construction costs to public art.